BerlinSky/athena-template/iterations.md

 3. Hightlight the matching text

 ### Developer's Notes
-1. Learn type-ahead
++ Learn the UI for a type-ahead form
-2. Learn JS regex

 ### Surge: http://oafish-brother.surge.sh